Harry-Just-ZJU/IBI-Group-Project/README.md

 ### 1. Most frequent nucleotide

-Function designed to report the MOST FREQUENT DNAtrinucleotide, This is accomplished by reading the start codon(AUG),calculating the trinucleotide until the termination codon is found (UAA, UAG, UGA), and returning the codon with the highest frequency, Eventually, the found codons are converted to DNA trinucleotide.
+Function designed to report the MOST FREQUENT DNA trinucleotide.
+It can automatically read the start codon (AUG),calculate the trinucleotide until the termination codon(UAA, UAG, UGA), and return the codon with the highest frequency.

 ### 2. Most frequent amino acid

-The function first converts the mRNA sequence to DNA.
-Then, after verifying the start codon (AUG), it maps the codon to amino acids using the provided dictionary and counts theamino acids until the stop codon is encountered.
-Finally the amino acid with the highest frequency is returned.
+Function designed to report the MOST FREQUENT AMINO ACID.
+It maps the codon to amino acids using the dictionary, counts the amino acids until the stop codon, and returns the amino acid with the highest frequency.

 ### 3. Amino acid frequencies

-After the function mapped the trinucleotides to amino acids, Matplotlib was used to create a blue gradient bar graph that plotted the frequencies of amino acids in the mRNA sequenceThe image is the output of the “Frequency distribution ofcoding amino acids” visualization.
+Function designed to present AMINO ACID FREQUENCIES.
+It counts the frequencies of amino acids in a dictionary, plots  a bar chart with blue gradient.

 ### 4. PolyA tails
-The function evaluates the poly(A) tail of an mRNA sequence by recognizing the length othe mRNA sequence and the upstream signal sequence(e.g.AAUAAA). lt scans the sequence starting at the tail, looks for consecutive adenines (at least 5 adeninesare required to count as a tail), andcalculates the length of the tail.
-Based on thetail length, it assesses the stability of themRNA: longer tails (>200) indicate highestability shorter tails (<50) indicate lower stability or potential degradation problems.
+The function evaluates the poly(A) tail of an mRNA sequence by recognizing the length of the mRNA sequence and the upstream signal sequence(e.g.AAUAAA). lt scans the sequence starting at the tail, looks for consecutive adenines (at least 5 adeninesare required to count as a tail), and calculates the length of the tail.
+Based on the tail length, it assesses the stability of the mRNA: longer tails (>200) indicate higher stability shorter tails (<50) indicate lower stability or potential degradation problems.